 Pronounced, "man-eh-COT-tee", manicotti, literally means "hand-warmers, muff," from the word Latin word manicae "long sleeves of a tunic, gloves; armlets, gauntlets; handcuffs.

 This iconic pasta shape that is basically a large empty tube is excellent for stuffing and baking.

 Should I use no-boil manicotti noodles?
 Yes!
 It will save you time and the shells will be much easier to fill with a lot less mess!

-If you use no boil manicotti noodles it will be easier to stuff the shells since they won't be soft, hot, and risk sticking together or getting flat.
+If you use no-boil manicotti noodles it will be easier to stuff the shells since they won't be soft, or hot, and risk sticking together or getting flat.

 - Snip the corner, gather the top and squeeze the filling into the corner.
 Hold an uncooked manicotti shell in your hand and squeeze the filling inside the shell.